Monday, November 11, 2013

 The study, also supervised by co-senior author PatriciH.
 Janak, PhD, a Gallo Center investigator and UCSF professor of neurology, was published online on June 23 in Nature Neuroscience.

-Neural Mechanism That Triggers Alcohol Memory
+Neural Mechanism That Triggers Alcohol Memorya

 In the first phase of the study, rats had the choice to freely drink water or alcohol over the course of seven weeks, and during this time developed a high preference for alcohol.